|

 way to make mortar that was manageable for repairs.

-If sourcing mortar is essential, it’s
+If sourcing mortar is one essential, it’s

 also necessary to